-Another famous resident of the Loop Road back in the day was Ervin Rouse, the composer of "The Orange Blossom Special".
+Another famous resident of the Loop Road back in the day was Ervin Rouse, the composer of the classic country fiddle tune, "The Orange Blossom Special".

-If you want to hear the most unusual rendition of this classic that I've ever heard, click on the video above.
+If you want to hear an unusual and beautiful rendition of this classic, click on the video above.
 It was performed on Ocean Avenue in South Beach, only an hour or so east of Loop Road.